 When we went back to the U.S., I took a Professor job in Dallas, Texas.
 My original intention was to teach Dharma in Texas and I had even spoken with Gen-la Jampa about it, who was supportive.
 But then we unexpectedly had twins – bringing the total number of kids to 5!
 There was no way I could have time to fulfill my work and family responsibilities and also have time to teach at a center.
 It was extremely painful for me to let go of teaching, but there was little doubt that this was the right thing to do.
 I had now lost everything, including the very intense Dharma life I had.

 Reborn into a new spiritual life

 Around this time, while my wife was pregnant, I had a series of very powerful dreams.
 In one, I was at Manjushri Center in England and it was being overrun by an army of demons.
 I remember at one point being in a “war council” meeting, and the conclusion was “what needs to survive is the internal rules of the NKT.”
 Then I found myself out in the courtyard in front of Manjushri, and there were corpses everywhere.
 I was buried underneath some dead bodies and the demons were going around with swords stabbing everybody to make sure they were dead.
-A sword went right by me, but missed me.
+A sword went right by me but missed me.
 I then got up to try run but was stabbed in the back and died.
 But then I found myself reborn somewhere else.
 Everything was different, but the one thing I knew for sure was I was still a Dharma practitioner.
-I had been reborn into a new life, but was able to carry my practice with me forward.
+I had been reborn into a new life but was able to carry my practice with me forward.
 I then woke up.
 I then remembered that fateful evening with Kadam Olivier and his words.

 A new life had begun for me.
 It was as if I had been reborn into a new life.
 I had to start rebuilding my spiritual life from scratch in an entirely new life context.
 I feel like I have been doing so ever since.

 In 2012, after I had received my assignment that I would be posted to China after one year of language training, I wrote Geshe-la telling him what was happening in my life, and he replied, “I deeply appreciate your good heart with the intention to help flourish Kadam Dharma anywhere, including China.
 Please maintain your supreme intention and whenever we need your help we will let you know.”
 This was very liberating for me because I had this nagging guilt that I should be doing more to formally help the tradition flourish, such as trying to teach again in centers, etc. When he said “we will let you know” when they need my help freed me up to let go of that guilt and just plunge myself into transforming my new life as a father of five and a diplomat into the spiritual path.
 So far, it seems he is quite content to have me learn how to transform my modern life into the path.
 That is what I am trying to do, and that is what this blog is all about.

 Separated from my family